tomekc/cartography_workshop/ddd_intro.md

 # Focus

 ^[KS]
-Company from 80's
 Single Scenario
+Avoid distractions to consider multiple scenarios
 Open mind
-Forget about our system - we want create something not influenced by possible bad decisions from past Focus on single scenario. keep concepts explicit
+Forget about our system - we want create something not influenced by possible bad decisions from past keep concepts explicit
-Avoid distractions to consider multiple scenarios
+Company from 80's

 ---